sandstorm791/flextrace/README.md

 # flextrace
 flextrace is an ebpf-powered application profiling toolkit for linux.

+nothing is production yet lol but hopefully it will be some time

-hopefully soon gonna split this into libflextrace and various frontends
+i might split this into libflextrace and some frontends some time, tell me if you think thats a good idea or not

 ## Prerequisites